jsmoriss/jsm-user-locale/README.md

 <h4>Do you use the Polylang plugin?</h4>

-<p>If the Polylang plugin is active, the "User Locale" menu will automatically use the correct Polylang language URLs for the current webpage.</p>
+<p>If the Polylang plugin is active, the user locale menu will automatically use the correct Polylang language URLs for the current webpage.</p>

 <h4>Do you use the WPSSO plugin?</h4>

-<p>If you're using the <a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization (WPSSO)</a> plugin, the <a href="https://wordpress.org/plugins/wpsso-user-locale/">WPSSO User Locale (WPSSO UL)</a> extension offers the same functionality, with the addition of a settings page to modify the menu title and enable/disable the "User Locale" menu on the front-end.</p>
+<p>If you're using the <a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization (WPSSO)</a> plugin, the <a href="https://wordpress.org/plugins/wpsso-user-locale/">WPSSO User Locale (WPSSO UL)</a> extension offers the same functionality, with the addition of a settings page to modify the menu icon, menu title, and enable/disable the user locale menu on the front-end.</p>

 <h2>Installation</h2>